 It is important to make your child custody agreement into a legally binding document when dealing with divorce.
-The Greenville, NC family attorneys at Irons & Irons P.A. want to help you figure out which child custody legal document best suits your individual needs.
+The Greenville family law attorneys at Irons & Irons P.A. want to help you figure out which child custody legal document best suits your individual needs.

 There are two common ways to memorialize custodial arrangements – separation agreements and court orders.